Panadero-Services/panadero-erp-finance/MIGRATION.md

-# Migration Guide: Vendor to Packages
+# Migration Guide: Vendor to Packages : just did it !

 This document explains the migration from the old `vendor/panadero/panadero-erp-finance` structure to the new `packages/panadero-erp-finance` structure.